 Account number: 19245025

-You must pay at least one week’s rent before your tenancy starts as your rent is due every Monday for the week to come.
+You must pay at least one week’s rent before your tenancy starts.
+This is because your rent is due every Monday for the week to come.
 After that you must continue to pay your rent every Monday for the week to come.

-If you do not move into your new home at the very start of your tenancy, you still have to pay your rent (and you may have to pay rent on two homes).
+You must pay your rent even if you do not move into the property at the start of the tenancy.
+This could mean you have to pay rent on two homes.

-If you are on a low income, you might qualify for Housing Benefit or Universal Credit to help you pay your rent.
-You should make any claim as soon as possible after signing your tenancy agreement as you may lose out if you delay.
+If you are on a low income, you might qualify for Housing Benefit or Universal Credit to help pay rent.
+You should make any claim as soon as possible after signing your tenancy agreement.
+If you delay you may lose out.